massdriver-cloud/docs/docs/guides/shared_infrastructure_and_preview_environments.md

 ### Using Remote References

-Remote reference uses the shared resource, but allows a developer to make a new environment and provision there own if the use case permits.
+Remote reference uses the shared resource, but allows a developer to make a new environment and provision their own if the use case permits.
 The resource appears as a package on the canvas.

 ## Advanced Scenarios